You spend hours recording and mixing a track to get your desired sound for a project.

 Often sold as a pair of studio monitors, a user might mistake it for multimedia speakers.
-This pair of studio monitors is of a compact nearfield type which means the source of sound is near its destination.
+This pair of cheap studio monitors is of a compact nearfield type which means the source of sound is near its destination.

-Without any contentions from other best studio monitors under $300, the IK Multimedia iLoud easily takes the crown for the most home-friendly studio monitors at a lower price range on this list.
+I’d say the IK Multimedia iLoud easily takes the crown for the most home-friendly studio monitors at a lower price range on this list.

 Yet, you would never look down on these multimedia monitors upon knowing the benefits they offer as a pair: